enso-org/enso/doc/design/syntax/syntax.md

 - modules and imports (from the deprecated section)

-- Using and creating Monads, example State implementation (Monad = always transformer, on the bottom Pure or IO)
+- Using and creating Monads, example State implementation (Monad = always transformer, at the bottom Pure or IO)

-- IO should be more precise, like `IO.Read` or `IO.Wrtie`, while `IO.Read : IO`
+- IO should be more precise, like `IO.Read` or `IO.Write`, while `IO.Read : IO`

 - Constrained types (like all numbers bigger that `10`)